 The Company is a holding company, which conducts its business through its subsidiaries.
-The Company holds 100% interest in five main subsidiaries, which in return own 100% in 12 companies - five in Latvia, one in Germany, two in Lithuania and four in Estonia, as well as 92% in an additional subsidiary in Estonia.
-Additionally, one Group's Estonian subsidiary, AS Tondi Kvartal, holds 100% interest in an additional subsidiary (OÜ Marsi Elu) and one Group's Lithuanian subsidiary, PK Invest UAB, holds 100% interest in an additional subsidiary (Pro Kapital Bonum UAB).
-The Company itself does not own significant assets other than the investment into its subsidiaries.
-Therefore, in order to be able to pay dividends to its shareholders and meet its own obligations, the Company is dependent on the receipt of dividends from its subsidiaries.
+The Company holds 100% interest in five main subsidiaries, which in return own 100% in 9 companies - three in Latvia, one in Germany, two in Lithuania and three in Estonia, as well as 93,3% in an additional subsidiary in Estonia.
+Additionally, one Group's Estonian subsidiary, PK Invest UAB, holds 100% interest in an additional subsidiary (Pto Kapital Bonum UAB).
+The Company is descendent on the receipt of dividends from its subsidiaries.

 Each of the Estonian, Latvian, Lithuanian and German laws set out capital maintenance and other relevant rules, which limit the Group companies ability to pay dividends or make other distributions.
-According to Estonian law, a company may only pay dividends or make other distributions, if its current profits and retained earnings are sufficient for such distribution.